 Senior Project Funding

 Students may request funding from the Program to assist with their senior projects.
-To make such a request, students must submit a written memorandum including a detailed justification and budget via email to the Psychology Program Chair by the end of their Senior I semesters.
+To make such a request, students must submit a form (that will be distributed via email) to the Psychology Program Chair by the end of their Senior I semesters.

-To be reimbursed for approved expenses, students must submit: 1.
-A final record of all expenses incurred; 2.
-All original receipts to the Psychology Program Chair by May 31 of their graduation year.
-If students use funds for subject payments, they should submit (a) a form with signatures from paid subjects (in the case where multiple subjects are paid a set amount); (b) a cancelled check as proof payment and an email acknowledgement from the subject reading "I certify that I won the lottery associated with [Senior's name] senior project, and have received $XX as payment."
-(In the case where subject payment is via lottery); or (c) a copy of the receipt for a lottery gift card.
-3. A completed check request form (http://www.bard.edu/budgetoffice/toolbox/index.php?action=getfile&id=6237680) ♣ List your own name under “vendor” and the address where you want the check to be mailed. ♣ “Department” is Psychology. ♣ Leave the account number blank.
+To be reimbursed for approved expenses, students must complete the following by May 31 of their senior year: Complete a check request form.
+To access this form, search for “Bard Check Request”.
+(A copy is currently available at “Check Requisition Form” here: http://www.bard.edu/budgetoffice/toolbox/, but URLs change!)
+Under “vendor,” list your own name and the address where you want the check to be mailed.
+“Department” is Psychology.
+Leave the account number blank.
+Submit the check request form and all original receipts to the Psychology Program Chair.
+Include a second copy of the check request form and the original receipts.
+If you use funds for subject payments, you should submit: A form with signatures from paid subjects (in the case where multiple subjects are paid a set amount) A cancelled check as proof payment and an email acknowledgement from the subject reading "I certify that I won the lottery associated with [your] senior project, and have received $XX as payment."
+(In the case where subject payment is via lottery); or a copy of the receipt for a lottery gift card.